 With millions of acres of protected wilderness and more than 2,000 miles of hiking and biking trails, New York State is a nature lover's paradise.
 In fact, Adirondack Park, with more than 6.2 million acres, is the largest park outside of Alaska.

-New York State is known for its beautiful natural lands and bountiful views, one of which is The Gorges in the sprawling Finger Lakes region.
+Across the state, you'll discover beautiful natural lands and bountiful views, like The Gorges in the sprawling Finger Lakes region.
 But nature's poetry doesn't stop there.
-Try birdwatching, traveling through a wildlife refuges and picnic in a nature preserve.
-Foliage tours along the ponds of Allegany State Park or view the scenic vistas found from the top of a mountain.
+Try birdwatching while traveling through a wildlife refuge like the Iroquois National Wildlife Refuge, or picnicking in a nature preserve.
+Take a foliage tour along the ponds of Allegany State Park or view the scenic vistas found from the top of a mountain.
 Try exploring the grottos of a billion-year-old cave at Natural Stone Bridge.
-If you're looking for Mother Nature, look no further-it's obvious she loves New York!
+If you're looking for Mother Nature, look no further-it obvious she loves New York!